 Where Berman paid for his flight from Boston with 40,000 Rapid Rewards points, he used his companion pass to cover his girlfriend’s flight with rewards, paying just the $11.20 in airline taxes and fees for her round-trip fare.

-The duo also plans to cover their Uber ride to and from the airport with rewards from his Capital One Spark Cash for Business, which lets cardholders redeem rewards for any purchase they want at a rate of 1 cent per point.
+The duo also plans to cover their Uber ride to and from the airport with rewards from his Capital One Spark Cash for Business (no longer available), which lets cardholders redeem rewards for any purchase they want at a rate of 1 cent per point.

 This means that Berman, who blogs about his path to financial independence at FlytoFi.com, will be able to treat his girlfriend to a four-day ski trip for the cost of their hotel, ski passes, food and fun.